 PE Creams, Sprays, and Wipes

-For those who want to last longer in bed, it can be incredibly frustrating for both partners if things come to an end too quickly.
-Premature ejaculation is estimated to affect up to 39% of all men, and studies into anesthetic creams, sprays, and wipes show them to have the potential to transform men's staying power.
+Premature ejaculation is estimated to affect up to 39% of all men.
+Studies into anesthetic creams, sprays, and wipes show them to have the potential to transform men's staying power.

 Lidocaine and benzocaine are local anesthetics used to 'locally' numb body areas to relieve pain or for minor surgical procedures.
-For the treatment of PE, they are available in creams, wipes, and sprays.
+They are available in creams, wipes, and sprays for the treatment of PE.
 Some condom companies use small amounts inside their products to help desensitize the penis enough to delay ejaculation.

 These products are applied directly to the sensitive areas of the penis and can start working within 5 minutes.
-An increasing number of studies claim that PE wipes, creams, and sprays can significantly increase the time from erection to ejaculation, meaning you will last longer in bed.
-This type of anesthetic PE treatment is generally very safe to use, and usually, people do not suffer any severe side effects.
+Many studies claim that PE wipes, creams, and sprays can significantly increase the time from erection to ejaculation.
+This type of anesthetic is usually safe, and people typically don't experience severe side effects.

 Methemoglobinemia is a rare disorder where too little oxygen reaches your blood cells.
 The condition can come on quickly and cause headaches, shortness of breath, nausea, rapid heart rate, fatigue, confusion, and loss of consciousness.